jordanbooker45/fend/projects/travel-app/README.md

 ```
 npm run build-dev
 ```
+The app should automatically launch in your browser, if not you can type localhost:8080 in the browser.

 To run the project on the production server use:

 ```
-npm run build-prod
+npm run start
 ```

-The app should automatically launch in your browser, if not you can type localhost:8080 in the browser.
+Then type localhost:5000 in your browser.